 So if you have access to a Swiss ball, do plank on it.
 You’ll surely enjoy it.

-Here’s how to do Swiss ball plank
+Here’s how to do the Swiss ball plank:

 - Sit on your knees in front of the Swiss ball.